transcelerate/ddf-home/community.md

 - Print the document.
 - Complete and sign the document.
 - Scan and email a PDF version of the completed and signed document to [DDF@transcelerate.com](mailto:DDF@transcelerate.com?subject=Signed%20CLA).
-- If necessary, send the original completed and signed document to TODO.

 NOTE: Keep a copy for your records.